Chief of the Romanian General Staff

-The Chief of General Staff (Șeful Statului Major General) is the highest professional military authority in the Romanian Armed Forces.
+The Chief of General Staff of Defence (Șeful Statului Major General al Apărării) is the highest professional military authority in the Romanian Armed Forces.
 He is appointed by the President of Romania, at the National Defense Minister's proposal (with the approval of the Prime Minister) on a four-year period, with the possibility of one-year extension.
 The Deputy Chief of General Staff or one of the Chiefs of the Services can be appointed in this position.

 Role of the General Staff

 According to Law no. 346 from 21 July 2006 (art.
 12), the General Staff provides for: